visgl/deck.gl/docs/layers/point-density-hexagon-layer.md

 - Default: `1`

 Hexagon elevation multiplier.
-The elevation of hexagon is calculated by `elevationScale * getElevation(d)`. `elevationScale` is a handy property to scale all hexagons without updating the data.
+The actual elevation is calculated by `elevationScale * getElevation(d)`. `elevationScale` is a handy property to scale all hexagons without updating the data.